Welcome to our Community Classroom Information Page!

 Individualized Training (ITP)

-For every student in a course utilizing the community classroom methodology, an Individualized Training Plan (ITP) must exist.
+For every student in a course utilizing the community classroom methodology, an Individualized Training Plan (ITP) must exist (see Sample_ITP).
 A copy of the plan should be with the teacher and a copy provided to the community classroom site supervisor so that both teacher and supervisor can track progress.
 The ITP should be filled out and dated at the beginning of the course.
 If the ITP is filled out just prior to the students going to the community classroom sites, all of the classroom instruction provided prior to the dating of the ITP will NOT count toward the three class period per week average.